 ESA Permits for Black Abalone Rescue/Relocation and Transplantation Activities

-The University of California, Santa Cruz, has requested a new scientific research and enhancement permit (Permit 26342) to authorize rescue and relocation of black abalone in response to emergency events that pose a risk to black abalone and their habitat.
+The University of California, Santa Cruz, requested a new scientific research and enhancement permit (Permit 26342) to authorize rescue and relocation of black abalone in response to emergency events that pose a risk to black abalone and their habitat.
 Emergency events include oil spills, landslides, debris flows, and vessel groundings.
 Activities include collection of black abalone, temporary captive holding, release to the wild, and monitoring.
 In some cases, rescued abalone may be used in spawning, culturing, and experimental outplanting studies.
 The purpose of the permit is to enhance the survival of endangered black abalone through rescue and relocation.
-The permit would authorize activities for ten years.
+The permit authorizes activities for ten years.